Home Blog How to Verify Identity for GDPR Compliant Identity Verification Data Requests

 Special considerations for different request types

-Access requests carry different risks than erasure requests.
-The verification requirements should reflect these differences.
+Access requests carry different risks than erasure or rectification requests.
+The verification requirements should reflect these differences, and not all such requests require the same level of scrutiny.

 Restriction requests ask you to limit processing of personal data.
 These carry lower risk than access requests but higher risk than erasure.
-Moderate verification is appropriate.
+In such cases, moderate verification is appropriate.

 Data portability requests combine access and potential transfer to another controller.
 These deserve the same verification scrutiny as standard access requests.

-Objection to processing requests vary in risk depending on what processing the data subject is objecting to.
-Verify accordingly.
+Objection to processing requests vary in risk depending on what processing the data subject is objecting to, particularly where you rely on legitimate interest as your GDPR legal basis.
+Verify accordingly in such cases.

 Handling requests from representatives